awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/ReceiveMessage.rst

          }
        }

-   Once the message is found in the list, use the :code:`ReceiptHandle` property to obtain a receipt handle for the message.
-You can use this receipt handle to change message visibility timeout or to delete the message from the queue.
-For more information about how to change the visibility timeout for a message, go to :sdk-net-api-v2:`ChangeMessageVisibility
+   After the message is found in the list, use the :code:`ReceiptHandle` property to obtain a receipt handle for the message.
+You can use this receipt handle to change the message visibility timeout or to delete the message from the queue.
+For more information about how to change the visibility timeout for a message, go to :sdk-net-api:`ChangeMessageVisibility<SQS/MSQSSQSChangeMessageVisibilityChangeMessageVisibilityRequest>`.
-   <TSQSChangeMessageVisibilityRequestNET45>`.

-For information about sending a message to your queue, see :ref:`Send an Amazon SQS Message
+For information about sending a message to your queue, see :ref:`send-sqs-message`.
-<send-sqs-message>`.

-For more information about deleting a message from the queue, see :ref:`Delete a Message from an Amazon SQS Queue <delete-sqs-message>`.
+For more information about deleting a message from the queue, see :ref:`delete-sqs-message`.